Open to the Public

 Take a tour of the Calverton Ponds Preserve.

 Trails at the preserve, which is cooperatively owned and managed by The Nature Conservancy and Suffolk County Parks, are open for hiking and observing nature from dawn to dusk.
+Download a map.
 Be sure to tread lightly and avoid walking on the pond shores because pond-shore plants are delicate and easily destroyed by trampling.
 Stay on trails and take other precautions to avoid the ticks that are abundant at Calverton Ponds.
 Trails lead to several observation points for close-up views of the unique natural communities around three major ponds—Sandy Pond, the largest, Block Pond, which is dry at times, and Fox Pond, which is farthest from the parking area.

 The preserve is part of the Long Island Central Pine Barrens Region, a complex mosaic of pitch pine woodlands, pine-oak forests, coastal plain ponds, swamps, marshes and bogs.
 The forests and woodlands around the ponds are dominated by pitch pine and oak trees, with a shrubby layer of scrub oak, huckleberry and blueberry.